coblo/cips/cips/cip-0004-smartlicense.md

 - verify on the blockchain that the user has a valid license for the requested content.
 - deliver/stream the content to the user.

 Ultimately the content delivery system behind the access url is application specific.

+!!! note
-In the future we might define a standard protocol for a content delivery system.
+    Future versions of this CIP might define a standard protocol for a content delivery system.

 ## Governance